univention/univention-corporate-server/doc/manual/windows/samba-domain.rst

   to several positions in the LDAP.

 * The GPO can also be created at an LDAP position ad hoc and then directly linked to it.
-This is the simpler means for small and medium*sized domains.
+This is the simpler means for small and medium-sized domains.
   Domains created ad hoc are also shown in the *Group Policy Objects* folder.

 A policy can have one of three statuses: ``enabled``, ``disabled`` or ``unset``.